MakotoUwu/challenge-data-analysis/README.md

 ## Future Improvements/Additions

 - Making more reaserching in region West Flanders to make model fit better🥴
-- Encode non-numerical data to numerical with get_dummies or OneHotEncoder
+- Encode non-numerical data to numerical with get_dummies or OneHotEncoder in model training part(in data-exploration it works well)